 Notes: Model (A) = with only ad-valorem transport costs.
 Model (B) = with additive & ad-valorem transport costs.
 SER = Standard Error of regression; AIC = Akaike Information Criterion.
 R2 between the log of predicted ratio and the log of the observed ratio.
 For the LL ratio test, the number of restrictions is equal to the number of parameters estimated, i.e., the number of partner countries plus the number of products.
-The mean statistics calculated as the average value over all years.
+The mean statistics are calculated as the average value over all years.